asilvas/node-image-steam/README.md

 ## Info ($info)

-Returns all known information about the image, including [Saliency](#saliency) if available.
+Returns all known information about the image.

 ```
 {